lambdaclass/aleo_lambda_blockchain/README.md

 2022-11-07T20:32:21.577768Z  INFO ThreadId(01) ABCI server running at 127.0.0.1:26658
 ```

-In another terminal run the tendermint node:
+In another terminal run the Tendermint node:

 ```shell
 make node
 ```

-This will download and install tendermint if necessary.
+This will download and install Tendermint Core if necessary.
 Alternatively, [these instructions](https://github.com/tendermint/tendermint/blob/main/docs/introduction/install.md) can be used.
 This will also generate the genesis file for the starting state of the blockchain.
-Be sure to checkout version `0.34.x` as current rust abci implementation does not support `0.35.0` (`0.34` is the latest public release).
+Be sure to checkout version `0.34.x` as current Rust ABCI implementation does not support `0.35.0` (`0.34` is the latest public release).

 At this point, both terminals should start to exchange messages and `Commited height` should start to grow.
+This means the blockchain is up and running.
+We are now ready to send transactions with the CLI.

+Note that you can also [run multiple nodes of the blockchain locally with docker compose](#running-multiple-nodes-with-docker-compose).

-## Sending deploys and executions to the blockchain
+### Sending programs and executions to the blockchain

 On another terminal, compile the command-line client: